-Worlds of Sol is a future I invented during a writing course.
-I now have set two WiP novels (The Revolt on Mars and Fire in the Sky) and several short stories (Dust Bunnies, Martian Requiem, Leaving Mars) in this future.
-The premise is that the United Nations, renamed United Nations of Sol, provides humanity with an outward looking frontier in space for all nations of Earth.
+In the Worlds of Sol, the renamed United Nations of Sol establishes an outward looking frontier in space for all the nations of Earth.
 This manages to reduce intranational tensions and the risk of war.
-New human habitations on the Moon, Mars, Ceres, Vesta, and some of the moons of Jupiter and Saturn become member nations and the organization manages all of extraTerrene space.
+All of extraTerrene space, including new human habitations on the Moon, Mars, Ceres, Vesta, and some of the moons of Jupiter and Saturn, become UNS protectorates.

-In this imagined future the UNS creates centers for resource extraction and manufacturing in the L4 and L5 points of the Earth-Moon system, removing major pollution producers into space.
+To create the Worlds of Sol the UNS creates centers for resource extraction and manufacturing in the L4 and L5 points of the Earth-Moon system, removing major pollution producers into space.
 It manages the transfer of the vast store of nuclear weapons from Earth to a secure site at the Earth-Moon L2 point.
 This makes environmental remediation possible as the population stabilizes at a much lower level.
 Of course, humans being humans, conflict simply morphs into different forms.
 Elites struggle for control of the Lagrangian clusters.
-People from different ethnic groups band together in the worlds off of Earth and struggle for control of their destinies.
+People from different ethnic groups band together in the extraTerrene worlds and struggle for control of their destinies.

-In Martian Requiem , a young man leaves his home in Acadia, an independent farm in Eos Chaos, because he couldn’t accept his father’s religion.
+In Martian Requiem , a young man leaves home in Normandy, an independent farm in Eos Chaos, because he couldn’t accept his father’s religion.
 Now he learns his father is dying and returns to the farm.
-Once there he learns the future of the farm and of a significant part of the terraforming project depends on his father’s legacy.
+Once there he learns the future of the farm and of a significant part of the terraforming project depends on whether he will accept responsibility for his father’s legacy.

-In Leaving Mars, a teenaged boy and girl have to flee Brook Farm, an independent farm in the outer reaches of Coprates Chasma, to escape her abusive father.
+In Leaving Acadia, a teenaged boy and girl have to flee Acadia Farm, an independent farm in the outer reaches of Coprates Chasma in the west valley to escape her abusive father.
 The father learns of their plans and vows to prevent them from leaving.
 To succeed in escaping, the boy has to drive a vacuum tractor through rugged terrain at night, with her father in hot pursuit.